BridgesLab/CushingAcromegalyStudy/mgi-analysis/obesity-stress-demographics-type2diabetes.md

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```

 Loaded in the cleaned data from data-combined.csv.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Tue May 30 21:51:31 2023.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Wed Sep 20 14:09:22 2023.
 This dataset has 39694 values.

 Performed univariate analyses on the categorical associations with diabetes incidence.
 Treated both age and BMI as both linear and categorical variables.